Tips to Make the Most of the Festival

 - Chase Bank, located on the corner of El Camino Real and Castro Street (749 El Camino Real/Castro Street)

-- The City of Mountain View Parking Lot #13 (on Bryant between California and Mercy Streets)
+- The City of Mountain View Parking Lot #12 (on Bryant between California and Mercy Streets, available Saturday all day and Sunday after 2pm)

 Parking fees benefit KMVT 15 Silicon Valley Community Media & Television - YOUR local TV station and voice.